Event Archival

 DataAfter archival

-Recent events (within archive_after_days)Stay in SQLite — fully queryable
+Recent events (within archive_after_days)Stay in KeplorDB — fully queryable

-Old events (past threshold)Compressed JSONL in S3/R2 — deleted from SQLite
+Old events (past threshold)Compressed JSONL in S3/R2 — tombstoned locally; reclaimed by segment GC

-All query, stats, rollup, and quota endpoints continue working on data that remains in SQLite.
+All query, stats, rollup, and quota endpoints continue working on data that remains in the local store.
 The has_archived_data flag in query responses indicates when archived data exists for the queried time range.
+Pass ?include_archived=true on GET /v1/events to merge archived events into the response (one S3 round-trip per overlapping manifest; uncached).

 Build with S3 support